-It is important to onboard and bring potential new Commission Members up to speed as quickly as possible.
-Onboarding will help ensure all new Commission Members receive a consistent experience and a clear vision of the Association's mission, values, and objectives.
-Onboarding is a three-step process: Self-Guided Orientation, a short meeting with an Executive Board member to answer any questions, and Access to Resources.
-Onboarding may be completed before a Commission Member is selected for a particular Commission so that any member can be proactively and better prepared for joining a Commission.
+It is important to onboard and bring potential new commission members up to speed as quickly as possible.
+Onboarding will help ensure everyone receives a consistent experience and a clear vision of ILSA's mission, values, and objectives.
+This is a three-step process: Self-Guided Orientation, a short meeting with an Executive Board member, and gaining access to resources.
+This can happen in advance of being selected for a particular commission so that any member can be proactive and better prepared for joining a commission.